Charles Henry, 2018

 Fort Lancaster is a window into the history of transportation and the settling of the southwest.
 The annual Western Frontier Days is a great time to visit.

-MIDLAND, TX – Texas Heritage Trails Program has much to offer.
-We went to the Petroleum Musem to see a presentation on the history of the Pecos Trail.
-As part of HemisFair ’68 held in San Antonio, Texas established ten driving tours to promote tourism in the state.
+MIDLAND, TX – We went to the Petroleum Musem to see a presentation on the history of the Pecos Trail.
+As part of HemisFair ’68 held in San Antonio, the state of Texas established ten driving tours to promote tourism.
 Govoner John Connally championed the project.
-Today Pecos Trail links frontier forts, state parks, historic homes, museums and more.
+Pecos Trail links forts, state parks, historic homes, museums and more.

 SHEFFIELD, TX – Mark your calendar—historic San Antonio-El Paso Road will come alive Friday, May 18-Saturday, May 19.
 See soldiers, pioneers, chuck wagons, camels and a stagecoach at Fort Lancaster.